 Clause 2(1) places a duty on each department of the Northern Ireland Executive to specify via regulations which of the public service bodies within its functions must make period products obtainable free of charge in its premises.
 A "public service body" is a statutory body (i.e. a body constituted by or under an enactment) that either provides services to the public or otherwise serves the public interest (clause 9).
-Regulations must be made to specify the bodies listed in clause 2(2), so that free period products are made available from health care locations and educational establishments, e.g. schools.
-Each such body must be consulted by the relevant department before the requirement is imposed on it (clause 2(7)).
+Regulations must be made to specify the premises listed in clause 2(2), so that free period products are made available from health care locations and educational establishments, e.g. schools.
+Regulations may provide a description of premises, persons in those premises and when those premises are said to be in use (Clause 2(7)) Each such body must be consulted by the relevant department before the requirement is imposed on it (clause 2(7)).

 The duty to provide free period products is to be discharged by specified public service bodies via arrangements to be established in line with subsequent provisions (clause 2(3)).
 This allows the body either to provide period products itself, or to secure their provision through arrangements made with a third party, for example a washroom services contractor.
 Free period products are to be provided in such locations within its premises as are specified in those arrangements (clause 2(4)).
 If the body has multiple sites, it must make provision at each site (clause 2(5)).
 The body is required to make sufficient products available to meet the needs of persons while they are on the premises, but not products for use elsewhere (clause 2(6)).
-Obligations under this section (to provide free period products) may be imposed on bodies individually or as a class (clause 2(8)).
+Obligations under this section (to provide free period products) may be imposed on bodies individually or as a class (clause 2(9)).
+Regulations under subsection (1) may made jointly with two or more departments (Clause 2 (10))

-Regulations under clause 2 that impose on a public service body the obligation to provide free period products to users of its premises are subject to the affirmative procedure, meaning that the regulations only become law if approved by resolution of the Assembly (clause 2(12)).
-Clause 2(10) allows regulations to make different provisions of the Bill take effect, in relation to a public service body, on different days.
+Regulations under clause 2 that impose on a public service body the obligation to provide free period products to users of its premises can only become law if approved by resolution of the Assembly (clause 2(14)).
+Clause 2(12) allows regulations to make different provisions of the Bill take effect, in relation to a public service body, on different days.
 For example, an earlier date may be set for when a body becomes subject to the requirements of clauses 4 and 5, and a later date for when it becomes subject to the requirements of clause 2 itself.
-That would ensure the body has to have regard to guidance, carry out consultation and then publish a statement of its plans before it has to begin making period products obtainable free of charge on its premises.
-Each department must review and, if necessary, update the regulations specifying public service bodies under subsections (1) and (2) every three years (clause 2(13)).
+That would ensure the body has to have regard to Guidance, carry out consultation and then publish a statement of its plans before it has to begin making period products obtainable free of charge on its premises.
+Each department must review and, if necessary, update the regulations specifying public service bodies under subsections (1) and (2) every three years (clause 2(15)).